Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

-However, our work exceeds pure Clifford enhancement by incorporating a notion known as quantum magic \cite{howard2017application,seddon2019quantifying}.
-Our main insight is that the optimal Clifford + $k$Rz circuit can minimize the quantumness of a Hamiltonian along two axes: reducing 1) its entanglement via the Clifford component of the circuit, and 2) its quantum magic via its non-Clifford components.
-As we add more Rz gates by increasing the $k$ parameter, we increase the degree to which our transform captures the quantum magic of the energy eigenbasis, a process we refer to as ``climbing'' the quantum magic ladder.
-Ultimately, this leads to an approximate diagonalization of the Hamiltonian and suppression of the off-diagonal terms (see \cref{fig:theme}).
-We apply this general approach, not only to ground state simulation, but also to finite temperature calculations~\cite{Zhang2010ImpactsOD,RevModPhys.88.045005,DONOGHUE1985233,sun2021quantum,powers2023exploring}, and examine how our transformation reduces the complexity of zero and finite temperature quantum simulations.
+The enhanced expressivity of ansatze higher on this ladder can be understood through the lens of quantum magic.
+Much like entanglement defines one notion of quantumness, quantum magic, or nonstabilizerness, is another metric which measures the degree to which a state can be considered truly quantum~\cite{howard2017application,seddon2019quantifying}.
+Our main insight in this work is that the optimal Clifford + $k$Rz transform can model the quantumness of $H$ along \textit{both} axes of quantumness, capturing its entanglement via the Clifford component of the circuit, and its quantum magic via the non-Clifford components.
+As we climb the magic ladder, we increase the degree to which our transform can model the quantum magic of the energy eigenbasis (hence reducing the magic of the transformed Hamiltonian's eigenbasis).
+In the limit as $k \rightarrow \infty$, our ansatz can model any unitary \cite{Nebe2006}, which ultimately leads to a full reduction in the Hamiltonian's quantumness (i.e., complete diagonalization).

-The general scheme of our approach is described in \cref{fig:theme}.
-Keeping with the similarity transformation methods previously discussed, we identify a a unitary transformation $U$ in the Clifford + $k$Rz ladder such that the resulting Hamiltonian $H_{\text{eff}} = U^{\dagger}HU$ is as close as possible to a diagonal matrix, such that $H_{\text{eff}}$ greatly reduces the quantum resources for zero and finite temperature quantum simulations.
-If we instead consider the quantum state perspective, this technique is equivalent to searching for a Clifford + $k$Rz unitary transformation $U$ such that $U\ket{0}$ approximates the ground state of the Hamiltonian $H$.
-Likewise, for finite temperature, the aim is to find a transformation $U$ and a classical distribution $p(x)$ over $x \in \{0,1\}^n$ such that the mixed state $\sum_{x\in\{0,1\}^{n}}p(x) U \ketbra{x}{x} U^\dagger$ approximates the thermal state $e^{-\beta (H - \mu N)}/\mathcal{Z}$.